Lab Closeout Policy

-Remove gas connections, replace cylinder caps, and return cylinders to suppliers.
+- Remove gas connections, replace cylinder caps, and return cylinders to suppliers.

-If cylinders are non-returnable, consult EH&S Hazardous Materials Management for disposal.
+- If cylinders are non-returnable, consult EH&S Hazardous Materials Management for disposal.

 Transporting Biological Materials

-- If the radioactive material is to be transferred to an approved user at UF, ensure that the appropriate documentation is approved by the Radiation Control Department prior to the transfer.
+- If the radioactive material is to be transferred to an approved user at UF, ensure that the appropriate documentation is approved by the Radiation Safety Office prior to the transfer.